sverweij/virtual-code-owners/README.md

 ### virtual-teams.yml

-A valid YAML file that contains a list of teams, with for each team its members.
+A valid YAML file that contains a list of teams and their members.
-If a new team member joins, you can enter it here, run `npx virtual-code-owners` to update CODEOWNERS.
+Update it whenever you have new team members and run `npx virtual-code-owners` to keep CODEOWNERS current.

 ```yaml
 # yaml-language-server: $schema=https://raw.githubusercontent.com/sverweij/virtual-code-owners/main/src/virtual-teams.schema.json